LevenLabs/js-llog/README.md

 Helper method for calling `log.log('fatal', message, keyVals)`.
 Except that after it logs, it calls `process.exit(1)`, if being called in a Node.js environment.

+### log.displayTimestamp ###

+Defaults to false.
+Set to true to enable putting the timestamp in each log.